lino-framework/book/docs/specs/vat.rst

     Common base class for :class:`IntracomSales` and
     :class:`IntracomPurchases`

-These reports areempty when you have no national declaration plugin installed:
+These reports are empty when you have no national declaration plugin installed:

 >>> rt.show(vat.IntracomSales, language='en')
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE